DimaTivator/DimaTivator/README.md

-# Hi there 👋 I'm Dmtirii Andriianov
+# Hi there!
+I'm Dmtirii Andriianov
 ## ITMO University Student from Russia

 - 📫 How to reach me: https://t.me/DimaTivator